Superdeterminism Without Conspiracy: Conspiratorial and Non-conspiratorial Interventions

-Based on this discussion, we can define the difference between a conspiratorial and a non-conspiratorial violation of (\ref{statind}).
-Suppose for the sake of argument that \be \rho(\lambda | xy) \ne \rho(\lambda | x'y); \ \ \ x'=1-x \ee A conspiratorial interpretation of (\ref{statind2}) would posit some bizarre physical process whereby the particles' hidden variables systematically influenced the measurement settings or \emph{vice versa}.
-That is to say, we imagine an intervention in $x$ leading causally to a change in $\lambda$ or \emph{vice versa}.
-By contrast, a non-conspiratorial interpretation of (\ref{statind2}) would posit that an intervention in $x$, keeping $\lambda$ and $y$ fixed, leads to a state of the world which is inconsistent with physical theory.
-Clearly, this is not an intervention in space-time at all.
-It is merely a hypothetical state-space perturbation which takes a point in the state space of the world (labelled by the triple $(\lambda, x, y)$), consistent with physical theory and hence with $\rho(\lambda |xy) \ne 0$, to a state $(\lambda, x,' y)$ which is inconsistent with physical theory and hence has $\rho(\lambda | x'y) = 0$.
-In this sense, a non-conspiratorial violation of (\ref{statind2}) implies that physical theory does not have the property of counterfactual definiteness.
+Below we develop a model where each particle pair has unique $\lambda$ with the property \be \rho(\lambda | xy) \ne 0 \implies \rho(\lambda | x'y)=0, \ \rho(\lambda, xy')=0; \ \ \ x'=1-x \ \ y'=1-y \ee As will be shown this can be interpreted as a locally causal non-conspiratorial violation of (\ref{statind}).
+It implies that an intervention on $x$, keeping $\lambda$ and $y$ fixed, leads to a state of the world which is inconsistent with the model postulates and therefore has zero probability.
+Clearly, this cannot be an intervention within space-time.
+Instead the intervention describes a hypothetical perturbation which takes a point in the state space of the universe (labelled by the triple $(\lambda, x, y)$), consistent with the model and hence with $\rho(\lambda |xy) \ne 0$, to a state $(\lambda, x', y)$ which is inconsistent with physical theory and hence has $\rho(\lambda | x'y) = 0$.
+Importantly, this means a non-conspiratorial interpretation of (\ref{statind2}) implies that physical theory does not have the post-hoc property of counterfactual definiteness.
+The essential nature of counterfactuals in Bell's Theorem was pointed out by Redhead \cite{Redhead} some years ago.
+This important point seems to have been lost in more recent discussions of Bell's Theorem.